Krish-1802/BITS-PILANI--OPS-STRATEGIA/README.md

 The presentation proposes an AI-integrated operational roadmap, aiming to optimize profitability, strengthen supply chains, and promote sustainability

-You can find the final deck in the README file.
+You can find the final deck in the Ops_Strategia_Final_Deck file.

 ## Acknowledgments